At 30NOW we make, during the Live Courses and Live Sangha evenings, using Zoom Meetings.

 What is Zoom Meetings

-Zoom Meetings is a video platform that makes it possible to organize online meetings where participants can see and hear each other live.
+Zoom Meetings is a video platform that makes it possible to organize online sessions/meetings where participants can see and hear each other live.

 - To participate in a Zoom Meetings you need an internet connection and a computer or mobile device.